A little about me

 I have developed my own way of working having trained originally in Integrative Psychotherapeutic Counselling, which draws from different schools of thought.
 My second training was in Sensorimotor Psychotherapy, which takes a neurobiological (body based) approach to working with symptoms of stress and trauma.
 I am also trained in working with couples, in writing for well-being, and I am a licenced facilitator for an organisation called Gateway Women, which is a global friendship and support network for women who are childless.
 My most recent training was in something called Systemic Constellations which is a creative, solution-focused way of addressing seemingly intractable issues.

-The concepts of truth and choice are central to my work, and I seek to enable people to live the life they want to live, rather than the life they think they should live or have somehow ended up living – as a result of deeply embedded and usually subconscious ways of being in the world (which, because we are human, we all develop).
+The concepts of truth and choice are central to my work, and I seek to enable people to live the life they want to live, rather than the life they think they should live or have somehow ended up living – as a result of deeply embedded and usually subconscious ways of being in the world.
 I believe in the transformative power of vulnerability and that there are always options, no matter how constraining circumstances might be.

 When asked to describe me and how I work, others use words like insightful, dynamic, collaborative, challenging and supportive – and I think that’s pretty fair!
 Tough love, deep change, no nonsense!
 In short, I am an inner wilderness guide and I help people to navigate the challenges of being human, in a way which integrates body, mind and spirit.
-I work with a wide range of issues – including but not limited to bereavement, depression, trauma, relationship and family issues, and career or life stage issues (including childlessness and illness – I am a cancer survivor myself).
+I work with a wide range of issues – including but not limited to bereavement, depression, trauma, relationship and family issues, and career or life stage issues (including burn out, childlessness, menopause and illness).

-I am based in Haddington, East Lothian, Scotland and I work with clients in person (when Covid-19 circumstances allow) and online.
+I am based in Haddington, East Lothian, Scotland and I work with clients in person and online.
 My clients are UK based and international.
 I hope this has provided you with a feel for me and how I work.
 Please get in touch if you would like to book an initial consultation.